persistenceOne/networks/test-core-1/upgrades/v8/proposal.md

 ## Min Commission Rate

-* Minimums commission rate is set to 5%, which was proposed [here](https://www.mintscan.io/persistence/proposals/18)
+* Minimum commission rate is set to 5%, which was proposed [here](https://www.mintscan.io/persistence/proposals/18)

     > **Note**
     > During upgrade, If the validator's commission rate is lower than the Min Rate (i.e. 5%), it will be set to 5%.